 Ray Green is the Chief Administrative Officer of the Town of Oakville.
 A 30-year veteran with the Town, Mr. Green has held a number of senior positions prior to his role as CAO, including Commissioner of Infrastructure and Transportation Services, Commissioner of Community Services, Director of Public Works and Assistant Director, Operations.
 Mr.Green is a Professional Engineer with a B.A.Sc., (Civil Engineering), from the University of Toronto.

-Cliff Inskip is an independent management consultant who advises government and large corporate clients on financing related matters.
+Cliff Inskip is an independent management consultant who advises government and corporate clients on financing related matters.
 He has 30 years experience in investment banking, corporate banking and capital markets in Canada and the UK.
-Prior to his retirement from CIBC, he was Managing Director and Head of the bank's Canadian infrastructure advisory and bond underwriting business.
-Cliff has advised developers on multi-billion dollar projects in the power, energy and pipeline sectors and has also advised numerous electricity distribution utilities to access the capital markets.
+Prior to his retirement from CIBC, he was Managing Director and Head of the bank's Canadian infrastructure advisory and bond underwriting business for CIBC.
+Cliff has advised developers on major projects in the power, energy and pipeline sectors and has assisted numerous electricity distribution utilities to access the capital markets.
 He has advised numerous major corporate clients and completed financing transactions in North America, Latin America, Europe, Africa and Asia.

 Cliff is a Chartered Director who serves on several boards including the board of OMERS Administration Corporation and JCM Power Corporation and he previously served on the board of CIBC World Markets Plc.
 He also serves as Chair of the Board of Kerr Street Mission.
-Cliff has appeared as an expert witness before the National Energy Board, the Ontario Superior Court of Justice, Commercial List and the Standing Senate Committee on National Finance.
-He is a frequent conference speaker on infrastructure financing and public private partnerships.
+Cliff has appeared as an expert witness before the National Energy Board, the Ontario Superior Court of Justice, Commercial List and the Standing Senate Committee on National Finance and has spoken at numerous conferences on infrastructure financing and public private partnerships.

 Cliff graduated from UBC with a B.A.Sc. in Civil Engineering and an MBA and also attended an International Banking Summer School program at Cambridge University.
-He is a CFA charterholder, a Fellow of the Canadian Securities Institute (FCSI), and Fellowship Corporate Treasurers UK (FCT) designations and is a member of Professional Engineers Ontario and was designated a TopGun Banker by Brendan Wood International, awarded to the highest achievers in the investment banking industry.
+He is a CFA charterholder, a Fellow of the Canadian Securities Institute (FCSI), and Fellowship Corporate Treasurers UK (FCT) designations and is a member of Professional Engineers Ontario.